- Books, Literature, and Writing»

 Do You Want to Write a Book?

 If you are like many people who spend time reading and writing articles on the internet, you have often thought about writing a book.
 You may even have an old manuscript lying around, and wondered if you should just toss it out.
-Perhaps you submitted it to a couple of publishers in the past, and got rejected.
+Perhaps you submitted it to a couple of publishers in the past, and it was rejected.

 On the other hand, you may want to write a book that you know will only be of interest to a limited number of people.
-Perhaps you have written an autobiography that you think will only interest your family and your descendants.
-Or, you may have written a book on how to do something that will only appeal to a small group of people ... your students in a class or your co-workers, for example.
+Perhaps you have written an autobiography which you think will only interest your family and your descendants.
+Or, you may have written a book on how to do something and know it will only appeal to a small group of people ... your students in a class or your co-workers, for example.
 You do not want to pay to publish it when only a few dozen people may ever be interested, but you would like to make the information available to those who will appreciate it.

 Amazon owns these two publishing companies.
 You use CreateSpace to publish a paperback copy of your book.
 Afterwards (or instead, if you only want an ebook), you use Kindle Direct Publishing to create a ebook version.

 If you can write your book into a Word Document, and follow a few, simple formatting instructions, you can make your book available to millions of readers, or just a few, in no time at all!

 To begin, you should start with Amazon's free service, CreateSpace, to make your book available as a low cost print-on-demand book.
 All you need to do is log onto CreateSpace.com, submit your Word document, and follow their simple instructions.
 Below you will find more details about the process.

 Once you have followed their steps and approved a proof of your book, they will also ask if you want to submit your manuscript to Kindle Direct Publishing.
 Of course, you will want to do that, too.